openspim/openspim.github.io/Table_of_parts_X-OpenSPIM.md

 <figure align="center">
   <a href="/images/µOpenSPIM/X-OpenSPIM.jpg" target="_blank" title="Click for a higher resolution image"><img src="images/µOpenSPIM/X-OpenSPIM.jpg" width="1024"></a>
 <figcaption>Accurate rendering of the X-OpenSPIM currently in use in the Tomancak lab (side view).
 Image created with Autodesk Inventor by Charlène Brillard.
-For a top view rendering with labelled parts click <a href="images/X-OpenSPIM_rendering_topview.jpg">here</a>.

 </figcaption>
 </figure>